hnslyswhy/hnslyswhy/README.md

 ## More about Me
-👩‍💻 I'm working on my 4Forces project;
+👩‍💻 I'm learning AWS;

-🧠 I'm learning data structure and algorithm💡;
+🧠 I'm practicing data structure and algorithm daily💡;

 🎓 I'm studying at UBC as a master student in Educational Technology;